-1) Using a ruler & pen to draw a straight line as below picture.
+⇒ 1) Using a ruler & pen to draw a straight line as below picture.

-- 2) Locate the two nylon control horns, two nylon control horn backplates and four machine screws. - 3) Position the aileron horn on the bottom side of aileron.
-The clevis attachment holes should be positioned over the hinge line.
+⇒ 2) Locate nylon control horns, nylon control horn backplates and 2 control horns bolts come with 2 nuts.

+⇒ 3) Position the aileron horn on the bottom side of aileron.
+The clevis attachment holes should be positioned over the hinge line as shown below.

-- 4) Using a 1mm drill bit and the control horns as a guide, drill the mounting holes through the aileron halves. - 5) Mount the control horns by inserting the screws through the control horn bases and aileron halves, then into the mounting backplates.
-Do not overtighten the screws or the backplates may crush the wood.
+- ⇒ 4) Using a 1.5mm drill bit and the control horns as a guide, drill the mounting holes through the aileron halves. - ⇒ 5) Mount the control horns by inserting the bolts through the control horn bases and aileron halves, then into the mounting backplates.
+Thread 2 nuts onto the bolt.

+Do not overtighten the nut may crush the wood.